ysthakur/gen-completions/README.md

 [![Latest version](https://img.shields.io/crates/v/gen-completions.svg)](https://crates.io/crates/gen-completions)
 [![License](https://img.shields.io/crates/l/gen-completions.svg)](./LICENSE.md)

+> [!warning]
+> This project is a work in progress so it's extremely unstable and mostly broken.

-This is a crate for parsing manpages to generate shell completions either by parsing manpages or from KDL/JSON/YAML files.
+This is a crate for parsing manpages to generate shell completions either by parsing manpages or from KDL/JSON files.
 There's both a library and a binary, and if you're looking for documentation on the library, see https://docs.rs/gen-completions/.
 But you're probably here for the binary, and if you want information on that, read on.

 Currently, it generates Bash, Zsh, and Nushell completions, although I've only tested out Zsh and Nushell properly.
-It also generates KDL, JSON, or YAML files, in case your shell isn't supported, so you can process it and generate completions yourself.
+If you're using another shell, it also generates [Carapace](https://github.com/rsteube/carapace-bin) specs.
+In addition to that, it generates KDL and JSON files so you can process the command information to generate completions yourself or something else.

 The manpage parsing has been mainly ported from [Fish's completions script](https://github.com/fish-shell/fish-shell/blob/master/share/tools/create_manpage_completions.py), although this crate doesn't yet support every kind of manpage that the Fish script supports.